Staff

 LAUREN HEDGES, Administrator, Contributor

 Lauren Hedges grew up in Amherstburg, about thirty minutes outside of Windsor.
 While attending General Amherst High School she frequented local shows at The Academy for the Arts in Amherstburg and Club 1214 on Drouillard Rd in Windsor.
 While in school Lauren excelled in communications technology, directing, animating, and editing a music video for Windsor’s metal heavy-hitters, Lodown.
 She also spent a fair amount of time working on the school radio club and tech support team.
 This lead to her leaving Essex County in favour of London where she attended The Ontario Institute of Audio Recording Technology.
 While in school she studied under Juno Engineer of the Year winner for 2010, Dan Brodbeck, and had the chance to work with various acts such as AFallenHero (London), Jeff Cunningham (Collingwood), The Fine Print (London), Toast (Toronto), Single Mothers (London), and Gone4Daze (Burlington).
 Lauren also helped run numerous live shows in London, including Bluesfest International, working alongside Keith Hotchkiss to run the stage for acts like Foghat and Gord Downie.
 After returning to Amherstburg, she quickly took up residence at CJAM 99.1 FM, starting The Canadian Jam where she played music from across the country, focusing on tracks recorded, mixed, and mastered in the great white north, and the engineers responsible.
 This went so well, that by January she was moved up to be the new host of The Windsor Scene, where you can currently catch her every Wednesday evening from 5 until 6:30.
-Right now Lauren is working with local filmmaker Gavin Michael Booth, handling the audio needs of some of his productions, periodically running the sound boards at FM Lounge and The Loop, and helping local metal act Betrayer with the sound at their shows.
-She also writes for the news blog WindsoriteDOTca, providing readers with photos and reviews of shows happening around Windsor and other arts events in the community.

 ASH RICHTIG, Administrator, Contributor